ryota-saito-coastal/make-inputfiles-for-SWAN/README.md

-# SWAN Input File Generation
+# make inputfiles for SWAN

 This repository provides helper scripts to create input data for the [SWAN](https://swanmodel.sourceforge.io/) wave model.